Answers to the questions we get asked the most at ALSO HQ….

 Programming wraps up Sunday 14th July around 7pm but the festival stays open later and we’ll be celebrating our 11th year so do join us.

 Can we stay over on Sunday night?

-It is possible to stay over Sunday night we just just ask that you are off site by 10am on the Monday as we need to get the field ready for the sheep.
+You are welcome to stay over on Sunday night we just just ask that you are off site by 10am on the Monday as we need to get the field ready for the sheep.
 Please note this is at the organisers’ discretion and at your own risk.

 Hay fever and hot weather.

 If you suffer from hay fever or allergies, we highly recommend you bring antihistamines for those high pollen count days.

 As we are on our way to being plastic-free, we will have limited plastic bottles of water for sale on-site, but we do have two water points on site and reusable ALSO water canteens available to purchase.